 Homemade healthy snacks are essential during these days.
-The virus has hit all of us hard, and whether we like it or not, we have to adjust to the new normality.
+The state of the world hit all of us hard, and whether we like it or not, we have to adjust to the new normality.
 This means we must make adjustments even to what we cook and eat, including school snacks!

-If you have kids, you probably already know they’ll be at home a lot more.
-They’ll take their lessons online for a while, so I thought I’d put together a few quick snacks to keep handy for virtual school breaks (and home office breaks, too!)
+If you have kids, you already know you have to be prepared for virtual school sessions, and hving them at home a lot more.
+If they’re taking their lessons online, you'll need some healthy snacks to keep handy for virtual school breaks (and for your home office breaks, too!)

 The granola yogurt parfait is the ultimate classic stay at home snack.
 To get you started with your homemade granola, here’s a simple recipe for a good-looking Granola Yogurt Parfait.

 A great breakfast, snack, lunch or dessert, this creamy, tangy and crunchy parfait is easily customizable by adding your favorite toppings.

 The parfait’s secret is in the layers; all those flavors in each spoonful is the reason why it’s a crowd-pleaser — it looks so appealing your kids won’t even notice you’re sneaking something healthy into their lunch break.
 I add fig chutney for this one, which makes it decadently sweet and earthy, but you can use any fruit preserve with fantastic results.

 Protein Energy Bites

 No-bake treats are the key to fast and easy snacking.
 At the end of the day, we’re talking homemade healthy snacks to keep your family energized while on quarantine, so the easier, the better.

 This easy 1-2-3 recipe for protein bites is loaded with quick-oats, almond butter, cocoa nibs, raisins, unsweetened coconut flakes, honey and protein meal replacement.
 Talk about a quick pick-me-up!